-The short answer: roughly $7,000 for the average 30 year old in America.
+The average net worth for a 30 year old American is roughly $7,000.
 But for the above average 30 year old, his or her net worth is closer to $250,000.
-Read on to learn more.

 According to CNN Money, the average net worth in 2020 for the following ages are: $9,000 for ages 25-34, $52,000 for ages 35-44, $100,000 for ages 45-54, $180,000 for ages 55-64, and $232,000+ for 65+.

-Seems low, but that’s because the age range is large and most Americans aren’t fiscally responsible with their money with only a ~5.8% savings rate in 2020.
+Seems low, but that’s because the age range is large and most Americans aren’t fiscally responsible with their money with only a ~7 savings rate before the global pandemic hit.

 However, the above average 30 year old does a lot more than the average person to solidify his or her finances.
 Let’s review.